Car Mold Spreading to Your Home

 • Trunk cargo nets, fabric organizers, or soft-sided storage bins showing any discoloration

-• Umbrellas that have been stored in the car long-term and show any mildew smell
+• Umbrellas stored in the car long-term that show any mildew smell

 • Gym bags, sports bags, or backpacks that have lived in the car through the mold period